-Lehigh County Housing Authority is a public housing agency in Emmaus, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Lehigh County Housing Authority has 1 waiting lists that are open now or opening soon.
+Lehigh County Housing Authority is a public housing agency in Emmaus, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Lehigh County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 |Public Housing||Open Indefinitely|

 |Lehigh County Housing Authority Housing Choice Voucher||Closed|

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 6109654514.

 The Lehigh County Housing Authority (LCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for two months from June 2016 until August 2016, and before that in May 2011.
 There is no notice of when this waiting list will reopen.